sematext/docs/docs/monitoring/index.md

 ###Getting Support

-We hope you enjoy using Sematext Monitoring and Log Manaagement tools.
+We hope you enjoy using Sematext App and Infrastructure Monitoring and Log Management tools.
 If you need further support or have any feedback regarding our products, please don't hesitate to [contact us](mailto:support@sematext.com) !
 You can also contact / talk to us using chat widget at the bottom right corner of the page or give us a shout [@Sematext](http://twitter.com/sematext).